rafalszm/cctvmap/README.md

 Snapshot and panel URLs are derived at runtime using the helper functions.

+Snapshot URLs are built automatically based on the manufacturer and include the credentials so the map can display images.
 ## Running

 1. Install PHP (only the CLI is required).
 On Debian/Ubuntu: